 CCFC is proud to be a research partner with the Cornell Lab of Ornithology, eBird, the University of Mary Washington, the Fulbright Scholar Program, and the American Bird Conservancy.
 CCFC agroecology outreach in 2015 was made possible by the Disney Worldwide Conservation Fund and the Cornell Lab of Ornithology.
 CCFC's reforestation efforts are partly fueled by Chicagolands Bird Conservation Network.
 CCFC is also pleased to announce its new collaboration with Dining For Women and their support of CCFC's WALC and WALC in the Village programs for 2015 and 2016.
 The Conococheague Audubon supports CCFC's Kids and Birds Program.

-Community Cloud Forest Conservation is a non-governmental, not-for-profit, conservation and human development organization, incorporated in the commonwealth of Pennsylvania and registered with the Internal Revenue Service of the United States as a 501(c)3 tax exempt entity, governed by a volunteer board of directors.
-CCFC works locally and without overhead costs.
+Community Cloud Forest Conservation is a non-governmental, not-for-profit, conservation and human development organization, incorporated in the commonwealth of Pennsylvania and registered with the Internal Revenue Service of the United States as a 501(c)3 tax exempt entity.
+CCFC is governed by a volunteer board of directors.
+CCFC works locally in the central highlands of Guatemala, without stateside overhead costs.
 100% of all donations are used in Guatemala for conservation and community / human development purposes.
 Although CCFC enjoys many strategic partnerships, the majority of CCFC's income comes from individual contributions.
 All earmarked donations are used as designated.